jpmorganchase/anu/docs/examples/brushing_linking_filter.md

 </script>

 # Brushing and Linking Filtering
 Basic example of one approach to enabling filtering with brushing and linking.
+Drag and release the red box to filter along the right scatter plot's y-axis.

 <singleView :scene="brushingLinkingFilter" />